Stable closed geodesics and stable figure-eights in convex hypersurfaces: Introduction

 On the face of it, this result seems stronger than the one in \cite{Cheng_StableGeodesicNets} in the sense that when we are allowed to have more loops, it seems easier to ``arrange'' the loops into a stable geodesic bouquet.
 Using only two geodesic loops $\gamma_1, \gamma_2 : I \to M$ gives us much less freedom, because the condition of being a critical point of the length functional requires that the same line must bisect the angle between $\gamma_1'(0)$ and $-\gamma_1'(1)$ as well as the angle between $\gamma_2'(0)$ and $-\gamma_2'(1)$.
 Moreover, both of those angles must be equal in magnitude.

-Nevertheless, our main result is independent from the one in \cite{Cheng_StableGeodesicNets}.
-We will explain how using only two loops forces us to control the parallel transport map along the geodesic loops more precisely.
-The new techniques developed in this paper for such precise control will also yield ``elementary'' constructions of index-zero closed geodesics in convex hypersurfaces, which in some sense proves that the aforementioned theorem of Synge is ``sharp'':
+Nevertheless, \cref{thm:Stable2LoopPosCurv} is independent from the result in \cite{Cheng_StableGeodesicNets}.
+Using only two loops forces us to control the parallel transport map along the geodesic loops more precisely, and we achieve this using the novel techniques used to prove \cref{thm:StableClosedGeodesicPosCurv}.
+Our stable figure eights will, like our stable closed geodesics, be constructed in an elementary way from billiard trajectories in convex polytopes.

-\begin{theorem} For every odd integer $n \geq 3$, there exists a closed convex hypersurface $M_n'$ of $\R^{n+1}$ with positive sectional curvature that contains a simple closed geodesic with index zero.

-Furthermore, for each odd $n \geq 3$, every Riemannian $n$-sphere whose metric is sufficiently close to that of $M_n'$ in the $C^\infty$ topology also contains a simple closed geodesic with index zero. \end{theorem}